-- Notification to the competent supervisory authority is only triggered where a breach is likely to result in a risk to the rights and freedoms of individuals. - Communication of a breach to the individual is only triggered where it is likely to result in a high risk to their rights and freedoms.
+- Notification to the competent supervisory authority is required unless a breach is unlikely to result in a risk to the rights and freedoms of individuals. - Communication of a breach to the individual is only triggered where it is likely to result in a high risk to their rights and freedoms.